unjs/magicast/README.md

-# 🧀 Paneer
+# 🧀 Magicast

 [![npm version][npm-version-src]][npm-version-href]
 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 [![Github Actions][github-actions-src]][github-actions-href]
 [![Codecov][codecov-src]][codecov-href]

-Paneer allows you to programmatically modify JavaScript and Typescript source codes with a simplified, elegant and familiar syntax built on top of the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) parsed by [recast](https://github.com/benjamn/recast) and [babel](https://babeljs.io/).
+Magicast allows you to programmatically modify JavaScript and Typescript source codes with a simplified, elegant and familiar syntax built on top of the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) parsed by [recast](https://github.com/benjamn/recast) and [babel](https://babeljs.io/).

 **Roadmap:**

-🚧 Paneer is currently in the proof of concept state.
+🚧 Magicast is currently in the proof of concept state.
 While underlying parsers are stable, you might need to directly modify underlying AST for unsupported operations in the meantime.

-- Generic API
-  - [x] Working parser and code generation with TS support
-    - [x] Create node from any value
-  - [ ] Access to comments
-- ESM
-  - [x] Basic syntax support
-  - [x] Access to the named exports
-  - [ ] Access to imports
-- Typescript
-  - [x] Basic syntax support
-  - [ ] Allow access to type nodes with shortcuts
-- Objects
-  - [x] Iterate over properties
-  - [ ] Assign new properties
-- Arrays
-  - [x] Push literal values
-  - [ ] Iterate and modify elements individually
-- Functions
-  - [x] Access to call expression arguments
-  - [ ] Access to function body
-  - [ ] Access to function return

 ## Usage